 Map of the HCMI Founders.
 The map shows geographical locations of the founders of the HCMI: National Cancer Institute in Bethesda, Maryland, USA; Cancer Research UK in London, United Kingdom; Wellcome Sanger Institute in Hinxton, United Kingdom; and Hubrecht Organoid Technology in Utrecht, Netherlands.

 HCMI was created by the US National Cancer Institute (NCI), Cancer Research UK (CRUK), the Wellcome Sanger Institute (WSI), and the foundation Hubrecht Organoid Technology (HUB).
 The consortium shares models, knowledge, and protocols to advance and refine model development.
 The specifics of collected data for each of these groups are not identical, but every effort is being made to maintain uniformity.

-The National Cancer Institute’s (NCI) Office of Cancer Genomics (OCG), within the Center for Cancer Genomics (CCG) manages the Cancer Model Development Centers (CMDCs).
+NCI’s Office of Cancer Genomics (OCG), within the Center for Cancer Genomics (CCG), manages the NCI-funded Cancer Model Development Centers (CMDCs).
 OCG also helps to facilitate communication between the CMDCs and the model development teams from CRUK, WSI, and HUB.

-ATCC is a non-profit biorepository whose mission within the HCMI will be to (1) acquire cancer models from the generating laboratories; (2) authenticate and preserve the models; and (3) globally distribute the models and standard operating procedures, imaging, and other model-specific information.
+The models will be made available through a single third-party distributor, American Type Culture Collection (ATCC).
+ATCC is a non-profit biological materials and information resource and standards organization whose mission within the HCMI is to (1) acquire cancer models from the generating laboratories; (2) authenticate and preserve the models; and (3) globally distribute the models and standard operating procedures, imaging, and other model-specific information.